THIS TEXT IS BUT A BEGINNING ...

 15. Dyatic (personal) agitation and group agitation

-The personal agitation (which here is defined as dyatic agitation because only two persons are immediately involved) has its orientation in the necessities expressed by the respective one patient, his problems and troubles, complaints and difficulties which are situated in his personality and which are to be determined there, with regard to their specific manner, just as these necessities, problems and so on present themselves to him and just as they are expressed and offered by him in his language, special language and in his specific manner.
+The personal agitation (which here is defined as dyatic agitation because only two persons are immediately involved) has its orientation in the necessities expressed by the respective one patient, his problems and troubles, complaints and difficulties which are situated in his personality and which are to be determined there, with regard to their specific manner, just as these necessities, problems and so on present to him and just as they are expressed and offered by him in his language, special language and in his specific manner.

-By means of personal agitation the way in which the materials are presented by the patient (be it: some kind of inhibition or acting) – the form – is as much material to be worked on by the interacting persons in agitation as the specific materials and contents expressed, by combing them to the form given to them by the patient expressing them.
+By means of personal agitation the way in which the materials are presented by the patient (be it: some kind of inhibition or acting) – the form – is as much material to be worked on by the interacting persons in agitation as the specific materials and contents expressed, by combining them to the form given to them by the patient expressing them.

 In group agitation it is not primarily a particular patient who is focused upon.
-The concerns of the group agitation have to be determined by the group itself as an entirely collective matter, but thereby always must rule the principle that he or she who seems to be the weakest member in the group in any way is the one at whom all orientation has to be directed in every proceeding of group agitation.
+The concerns of the group agitation have to be determined by the group itself as an entirely collective matter, provided that the principle that he or she who seems to be the weakest member in the group in any way is the one at whom all orientation has to be directed in every proceeding of group agitation.
 Hence, in group agitation the form – the group process as such, as a whole – serves as the predominant element.
 Nevertheless, the weakest member of a group in agitation is not necessarily the one person who says almost nothing or who does not speak at all.
 On the contrary, it is equally possible that whoever talks a lot is the weakest member, trying to avoid revealing his true problems to other members of the group or that he or she is trying in this way to hide his or her inability to relate to others, both from them and from himself or herself.
 He or she talks about all other things and god and the world in order to express that only thing which he or she regards to be the most important for him or her, himself or herself as a phenomenon – which is intangible because consisting of a fallacy commonly produced by the capitalist system which never can produce neither a "self" nor a "him" nor a "her".

 Furthermore, in personal agitation it is the group process which has to be worked out as an object in order to become one that is clearly understood and grasped, that means that all the anxieties, inhibitions and resistances that arose in the single person in connection with the group agitation have to be worked out and well understood during the following personal agitations.
-But what served as the basic background of interpretation for all the difficulties of the single person was in no means a scheme of the traditional psychiatric-psycho-analytic coordinating system which represents nothing more than some social factors such as family, working conditions and so on, about which everybody at the first glance seems to be convinced that they must be taken for absolute factors, valid in all eternity, but, quite on the contrary, what in our work had to serve as an interpretive framework was nothing but the real changes that the collective had already achieved and the changes that were to be achieved further on.
+But what served as the basic background of interpretation for all the difficulties of the single person was in no means a scheme of the traditional psychiatric-psycho-analytic coordinating system which represents nothing more than some social factors such as family, working conditions and so on, about which everybody at first glance seems to be convinced that they must be taken for absolute factors, valid in all eternity, but, quite on the contrary, what in our work had to serve as an interpretative framework was nothing but the real changes that the collective had already achieved and the changes that were to be achieved further on.

 patients who due to their bad economic situation could not afford a treatment by a practising specialist or those who already had been through such a treatment – possibly in a mental hospital,